 As winter's chill approaches, ensuring your high-performance boat withstands the elements is imperative.
 Your vessel is more than just a possession.
 It represents your lifestyle.
-To preserve the brilliance of your powerboat and maintain peak performance, we recommend following the steps below to winterize your boat properly.
+To preserve the brilliance of your powerboat and maintain peak performance, we recommend following these 7 steps below to winterize your high-boat properly.

 Understanding Winterization: Properly winterizing Your boat can protect your investment for years to come